ritik177/Node.js_Interview_Questions/README.md

 ## Q. What is callback function in Node.js?

-A callback is a function which is called when a task is completed, thus helps in preventing any kind of blocking and a callback function allows other code to run in the meantime.

-Callback is called when task get completed and is asynchronous equivalent for a function.
-Using Callback concept, Node.js can process a large number of requests without waiting for any function to return the result which makes Node.js highly scalable.
+A callback function in Node.js is a function passed as an argument to another function and is executed after the completion of that function.
+Callbacks are commonly used to handle asynchronous operations.

 **Example:**